Listen to B98.5 for Your Chance to Win Justin Timberlake Tickets!

-Justin Timberlake is back!
-To celebrate his tour announcement, we’re hooking you up with tickets!
-Listen to B98.5 between 8a and 5p Friday, January 26 for your chance to win a pair of tickets to see Justin Timberlake for the Forget Tomorrow World Tour on June 10, 2024 at State Farm Arena!
+He’s bringing Sexy Back!
+Justin Timberlake is coming back to Atlanta and we want to get you to the show.
+It’s a SexyBack to Back Takeover!
+Be caller 10 when you hear two Justin Timberlake songs in a row, for your chance to win a pair of tickets to see Justin Timberlake for the Forget Tomorrow World Tour on June 10, 2024 at State Farm Arena!

 General Public tickets on sale Friday, February 2 @ 10AM at TicketMaster.com.